Why Is Mental Health Awareness So Important?

 Encourage Professional Help

-If you notice someone struggling, suggest professional support like a doctor, therapist, or counsellor.
-Mention trusted resources like Saalvio in Canada.
+If you notice someone is struggling significantly, gently suggest that they consider talking to a doctor, therapist, or counsellor.
+Share about trusted resources like Saalvio available across Canada.

 Practice and Promote Self-Care